forbidTeller/Reviewer-Quiz-Generator/README.md

    * Move the downloaded JARs into the 'lib' folder.
    * In your IDE, right-click the JARs and select **"Add as Library"** or **"Add to Build Path"**.
 3. **Run the Application:**
-   * Locate Main.java and run it.
+   * Locate 'QuizGenerator.java' and run it.